jakechai/ComfyUI-JakeUpgrade/README.md

 - [Tooling Nodes](https://github.com/Acly/comfyui-tooling-nodes)

 > [!NOTE]
+> - [ComfyUI ELLA](https://github.com/TencentQQGYLab/ComfyUI-ELLA) is optional if you are not using SD15 workflow.
 > - [ComfyUI SAI API](https://github.com/Stability-AI/ComfyUI-SAI_API) is for SAI API workflow.
 > - [Comfy mtb](https://github.com/melMass/comfy_mtb): It is recommended to use `git clone` to install and block line 27 of `endpoint.py` to `# import_install("requirements")`, so the requirements will not be installed.